JuliaDynamics/DiscreteEvents.jl/docs/src/usage.md

 using Simulate
 ```

-## Modeling

-Before we can do a simulation, we have to develop a model.
-Apart from Julia expressions and functions we have four elements here:

-- a clock,
-- events,
-- processes and
-- sampling

 ## The clock

-The clock is central to any model and simulation, since it establishes the timeline.
-Here the clock contains not only the time, but also the time unit, all scheduled events, conditional events, processes, sampling expressions or functions and the sample rate Δt.

 ```@docs
 Clock
 ```

-We introduce a central clock 𝐶, can set time units and query the current simulation time.
+The central clock  is 𝐶. You can set time units and query the current simulation time.

 ```@docs
 𝐶